“People meet each other without prior knowledge. It is a person’s character which displays their true attributes to the eyes.”

 Our next priority was to “train the trainers” and to develop Open Educational Resources for novice nurse educators in partnership with Nurses International.
 Now we are creating career pathways by supporting nurses and others studying at the Masters level in Public Health.

-Our Activities for 2023
+Our Activities for 2024

-Our biggest effort is the continued partnership with Oasis for Posterity.
-This NGO operates a primary school, two early learning centres and a vocational college in north-west Bangladesh.
-In the future the college will offer a training program for community health workers and a primary care clinic that can also be used for training BScN and MPH students.
-This is our biggest financial commitment so please let us know if you would like to contribute.
+1. Our biggest initiative in Bangladesh is through our continued partnership with Oasis for Posterity.
+This NGO operates a primary school, two early learning centres and OIST, a vocational college in north-west Bangladesh.
+Currently OIST trains Computer Science and Civil Engineer students; in the future the college will offer a training program for community health workers.
+Support for these educational programs is our biggest financial commitment so please let us know if you would like to contribute.

 As always, we welcome volunteer contributions and involvement in these activities, whether working from home or in Bangladesh.
 Donations are always welcome.
+We spend 100% of your contributions on projects in Bangladesh; BHP Directors pay directly for our overhead costs.

 HOW YOU CAN HELP